samujain01/CODSOFT/README.md

 A Python application that generates strong and random passwords using letters, numbers, and special characters.

+### Task 2 - Calculator

+A simple calculator built using Python that performs basic arithmetic operations.

 ## Technologies Used

 * Python